DEXDEVS/College-CMS/README.md

 <h1 align="center">IC - Institute on Cloud</h1>

 <b>Institute on Cloud</b> is a web-based application, which not only manages every sector of an educational institute but also provides a Standardized Business Model.
 Whether a school or college; even a university; its spectrum encapsulates all.
 This application is developed using PHP framework and JavaScript technologies.
-The honor for developing this robust and mature management system and business model goes to <a href="www.dexdevs.com" target="_blank">Dexterous Developers</a>.
+The honor for developing this mature management system and business model goes to <a href="www.dexdevs.com" target="_blank">Dexterous Developers</a>.
 The building blocks of this application are:

 1) Student Registration System <br />
 2) Online Admission System <br />